Skip to Content

 Grated heirloom tomatoes on garlic-rubbed toast

-The Tomatoes: This classic breakfast which is so prevalent in Spain is the simplest of tomato recipes, but you must use great tomatoes.
+This classic breakfast which is so prevalent in Spain is the simplest of tomato recipes, but you must use great tomatoes.
 If you grow your own tomatoes or have access to a farmers market with home-grown heirloom tomatoes, those are the best choices.

 If you only have access to grocery store tomatoes, then try slicing them thickly and salting them for a while to bring out the flavor more.

 Just make sure your bread is crusty and crisply toasted.
-This is not the place for soft white breads.
+This is not the place for soft white enriched breads.

-The Olive Oil: Next up is the olive oil.
+Next up is the olive oil.
 This is where you want to use the good extra virgin olive oil, not the refined olive oil used for cooking.

 Everyone has their favorite here.
 Just know that with only 4 ingredients, each ingredient makes a difference…..including the olive oil.

-The Garlic: The last ingredient is garlic.
+The last ingredient is garlic.
 There is not as much variability in the garlic.
 Just get a head of garlic and break off a fresh clove to rub on the toast.
 No bottled garlic here OK?

 Using box grater to grate tomatoes for Andalusian Tomato Bread